XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/clio-methods/server_info-clio.md

 <!-- MULTICODE_BLOCK_END -->

-An example of a successful response when client does not connect over localhost:
+An example of a successful response when client does not connect over `localhost`:

 <!-- MULTICODE_BLOCK_START -->